boserohan/netmet/README.md

 ## How the test works?

-After installing the extension, a periodic popup (frequency adjustable through settings) window appears if the browser is running on your system to allow you take a new 1-minute measurement with a click of a button.
+1. Install the extension
+2. Popup window displayed periodically (periodic time can be custom set from settings inside the extension)
+3. Test execution starts automatically on popup display
+4. On test start, user IP, ISP and City details are retrieved using public REST APIs from ip-api.com
+5. A new minimised browser window opens up for fetching top 20 websites in your region
+6. For every website, a background script extracts performance metrics using the browser APIs
+7. After fetching the 20 websites, the browser window is closed automatically
+8. The web browsing measurement metrics are displayed to the user as graph visualizations on the popup window
+9. The IP, ISP and City details & web browsing performance metrics are compiled into a JSON file and sent to our object storage server hosted in TUM campus network
+10. A M-lab speed test for downlink and uplink are executed
+11. Simultaneously, the speed test download speed and upload speed metrics are displayed at real-time to the user on the popup window
+12. At the end of the speed test the packet loss and latency details are also displayed to the user
+13. Performance metrics are retrieved using M-lab's API for the uplink and downlink speed test during execution
+14. The speed test performance metrics are compiled into a JSON file and sent to our object storage server hosted in TUM campus network
+15. The extension waits till the next periodic popup event, and continues from step 3

 Frequent measurements help us to assess the quality of your connection and various bottlenecks affecting it.
-Upon starting a new measurement, a new browser window is opened in a minimised mode and you can get back to what you were doing, while background [Javascript (JS)](https://developer.mozilla.org/en-US/docs/Web/JavaScript#) based scripts run in the minimised window to fetch top web resources hosted in popular CDNs (Content Delivery Networks) in your region.
-The script is responsible for running the test and gathering measurement data.
-NetMet uses [Chrome Developer APIs](https://developer.chrome.com/docs/extensions/reference/api) for this purpose.
+NetMet uses [Chrome Developer APIs](https://developer.chrome.com/docs/extensions/reference/api) for running the test and gathering measurement data as mentioned above.
 The web browsing metrics are captured using browser's Performance API, specifically [Resource Timing](https://developer.mozilla.org/en-US/docs/Web/API/Performance_API/Resource_timing).
-After measuring web browsing statistics, an integrated [M-Lab speed test](https://speed.measurementlab.net/#/) is executed to measure uplink and downlink performance.
-At the end of the measurement, the results are displayed on the popup window and the same result data is transmitted to securely hosted servers.
+The speed test integrated into the extension to measure uplink and downlink performance is the [M-Lab speed test](https://speed.measurementlab.net/#/).

 ## Data Collection
 We hope that our data collection helps us to understand the Internet better.
 We are an academic institution and will try to publish all our findings to a wider audience.
 However, **we will never publish parts of our dataset which clearly identifies you or your company.**